tedana’s denoising approach

 Removal of spatially diffuse noise (optional)

-One of several post-processing strategies may be applied to the ME-DN or ME-HK
+One of several post-processing strategies may be applied to the denoised data

-datasets in order to remove spatially diffuse (ostensibly respiration-related)
+in order to remove spatially diffuse (ostensibly respiration-related) noise.